 The Water Working Party presented a seminar on flooding in September 2014.
 Topics covered included: riparian and groundwater flooding, contamination, insurance, drainage, flood insurance and the siting and design of new developments to adapt to flooding.The session was chaired by Professor William Howarth (Kent University), and featured Anna Butler (Environmental Consultant, Atkins Environmental), Ned Westaway (Francis Taylor Buildings), Will Upton (6 Pump Court), David Rooke (Director of Flood Resources Management, Environment Agency), Hamish Hall (Joint Head of Water at WSP) and Zelda Bentham (Group Head of Environment & Climate Change, Aviva).

 On 9 February 2016 members of the Water Working Party attended a special presentation about regulation of onshore oil and gas, given by Mark Ellis-Jones of the Environment Agency.
 The event, held at King & Wood Mallesons, included a Q&A session on the Environment Agency's draft Guidance, which was the subject of an open consultation.
 UKELA submitted a formal written response to the consultation in March, available below (under 'Consultation Responses').

 Eluned Watson (Pinsent Masons, water working party convenor) spoke about the newly passed Water Act at the group's session at UKELA's annual conference in Edinburgh in June 2014.

 Abstraction Reform Consultation

-The Working Party has recently responded to Defra's consultation on reforming the water abstraction management system.
+The Working Party responded in March 2014 to Defra's consultation on reforming the water abstraction management system.
 The group's response is available below.

 The government states that the current system does not help abstractors to trade water effectively, nor does it provide an incentive for abstractors to manage water efficiently.
 Further, the government states that the current process to change most licences that are causing damage to the environment is expensive and time consuming.